-This work is an examination of the urban forest of New Orleans, Spanning ten years.
-Forever altered by a 70% canopy loss at the hands of Katrina in 2005, the trees of New Orleans have since suffered unbelievable indignities at the hands of man.
+This work is an examination of the urban forest of New Orleans, spanning ten years.
+Forever altered by a 70% canopy loss after Hurricane Katrina in 2005, the trees of New Orleans have since suffered unbelievable indignities at the hands of man.

-We have a strange relationship with nature as urban dwellers.
-And we seemingly hold a cultural belief that if it is an Eden we planted, we have eminent domain over the territory it occupies.
-While sometimes their deformities can be perceived as comical, the impact of this loss will be faced by New Orleans residents returning home for years to come.
-Absent street signs, and often the houses themselves, these trees are frequently the only signifiers to tell me that I’ve returned to a site to photograph.
+We seem to hold a cultural belief that if it is an Eden we planted, we have eminent domain over the territory it occupies.
+While sometimes their deformities can be perceived as comical, the impact of this loss will be faced by New Orleans residents for decades to come.
+Absent street signs, and often the houses themselves, these trees were frequently the only signifiers to tell me that I’d returned to a site to photograph.
 Imagine if the tree was not a marker for a photograph, but a marker for your home.